farmani/epaisa-php-sdk/README.md

 ## Security

-If you discover any security related issues, please email ramin.farmani@eigital.com instead of using the issue tracker.
+If you discover any security related issues, please email ramin.farmani@eigital.in instead of using the issue tracker.

 ## Credits